Bad Debts Recovered: Accounting Treatment and Financial Impact

 A. Keeping Records of Written-Off Debts

-Even after writing off debts, businesses should maintain records in case of future recovery.
+Even after writing off debts, businesses should maintain detailed records to support future audits and enable potential recovery attempts.

 B. Contacting Customers for Recovery

-Periodic follow-ups may lead to partial or full debt repayment.
+Periodic follow-ups or settlement offers may encourage customers to make partial or full payments.

 C. Offering Discounts for Debt Settlement